 Villa Bella Expeditionary School is a free, public charter elementary school in Pueblo District 70.
 We currently serve grades K-4th and will be fully operational in 2021-2022 as a K-5th grade school.

-Now accepting applications for students entering grades Kindergarten to 3rd Grade.
+Our waitlist is now open for students entering grades Kindergarten to 5th Grade.

 Our Crew: VBE Faculty & Staff